owl73/westmarch-landol/class/adept/anatomist.md

 + **A:**
-Surgical Experimenting
+Surgical Experimenting,
-Weird Repair
+Weird Repair,
 + **B:**
-Self Altering
+Self Altering,
-Vitals
+Vitals,
 + **C:**
-Internal Bleeding
+Internal Bleeding,
-Monstrous Alteration
+Monstrous Alteration,
 + **D:**
-Additional Organ
+Additional Organ,
-Aberration
+Aberration,
-Design Improvement
+Design Improvement,

 **Level Goals**:
 To aquire a template you must complete the goal for that template.